apache/incubator-streampark-website/docs/flink-k8s/1-deployment.md

 ### Configuration for remote Docker service

-On Setting page of Apache StreamPark, user can configure the connection information for Docker service of Kubernetes cluster.
+On Setting page of Apache StreamPark™, user can configure the connection information for Docker service of Kubernetes cluster.

 ![docker register setting](/doc/image/docker_register_setting.png)

-Building a Namespace named `streampark`(other name should be set at Setting page of Apache StreamPark) at remote Docker.The namespace is push/pull space of Apache StreamPark Flink image and Docker Register User should own `pull`/`push`  permission of this namespace.
+Building a Namespace named `streampark`(other name should be set at Setting page of Apache StreamPark™) at remote Docker.The namespace is push/pull space of Apache StreamPark™ Flink image and Docker Register User should own `pull`/`push`  permission of this namespace.

 ```shell